 WCS Grants Help Fund Numerous Community Projects

-In March of this year, Mohave Electric Cooperative formed a committee of community leaders to disburse unclaimed funds from the Western Competitive Solutions (WCS) distribution, which totaled approximately $188,000.
+In March 2017, Mohave Electric Cooperative formed a committee of community leaders to disburse unclaimed funds from the Western Competitive Solutions (WCS) distribution, which totaled approximately $188,000.
 MEC’s intent was to award and distribute funding to various community and non-profit organizations.

 “Grant proposals from those groups who demonstrated sustainable projects were given favorable consideration by the committee,” Mohave Electric Cooperative CEO Tyler Carlson said.
 “Those organizations also demonstrated they could create a direct benefit to a significant number of members served by MEC.
 Those were the two stipulations that were a high priority for the committee.”